SAP license management is:

 LAW

 The tool consolidates USMM results from all systems into one combined report.
 LAW deduplicates user counts across systems โ for example, if a person has user accounts in both ERP and BW, LAW can identify this and count them as one named user instead of two.
 It also aggregates engine metrics from all systems.
 Best practice: Run LAW after each round of system measurements to get an enterprise-wide compliance view.
 You may need to configure consolidation rules in LAW (especially in LAW 2.0, the newer version) to ensure users with different usernames (e.g. jdoe in one system and john.doe in another) are recognized as the same individual.
 Carefully exclude or mark test/development systems in LAW so that test users arenโt counted against production license totals.
-The final LAW report will show your total license consumption by type and compared to entitlements โ this is essentially what you would submit to SAP during an official audit. - Newer Tools & Processes: SAP has continued to evolve its auditing tools.
+The final LAW report will display your total license consumption by type and compare it to entitlements โ this is essentially what you would submit to SAP during an official audit. - Newer Tools & Processes: SAP has continued to evolve its auditing tools.
 LAW 2.0 (accessible via transaction

 SLAW2

-in newer SAP Basis releases) provides a more modern interface and flexibility in consolidation rules.
-Additionally, SAPโs support portal (now available through theย SAP for Meย platform) offers aย License Utilization Informationย application, where on-premise customers can upload their LAW results to compare usage with entitled licenses.
+in newer SAP Basis releases.
+Provides a more modern interface and flexibility in consolidation rules.
+Additionally, SAPโs support portal (now available through the SAP for Me platform) offers a License Utilization Information application, where on-premise customers can upload their LAW results to compare usage with entitled licenses.
 Utilize these resources for ongoing monitoring.
 While the core principles remain USMM and LAW, staying current with SAPโs latest measurement guidelines (as published in SAP notes or the support portal) is important.
 In S/4HANA environments, the measurement logic is similar โ S/4HANA on-prem still uses user counts and LAW, whereas S/4HANA cloud subscriptions are monitored automatically by SAP.

 Below is a summary of key tools used in SAP license management and their purpose: